rhidayat1980/auction_umbrella/README.md

 mix phx.server
 ```

-or just execute after clone the repo and change directory to auction_umbrella:
+or just execute command below after clone the repo and change directory to auction_umbrella:

 ```bash
 bash setup.sh
 ```

+application will run on port 4000

 ## for example: